Home > Calculators > Mutual Fund Expense Ratio Calculator

 Fund of funds (FoFs) that invest in actively managed equity schemes 2.25%

-Fund of funds (FoFs) that invest in actively managed other than equity schemes 2.00%
+Fund of funds (FoFs) that invest in actively managed non-equity schemes 2.00%

 Fund of funds (FoFs) that invest in liquid funds, index funds, or ETFs 1.00%